Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

         </beans>
         ```

-    3. Place the Spring Framework configuration file into the extension classpath of the Alfresco Content Services server, in this case `<install_dir>/tomcat/shared/classes/alfresco/extension/javadir-context.xml`.
+    3. Place the Spring Framework configuration file into the extension classpath of the Content Services server, in this case `<install_dir>/tomcat/shared/classes/alfresco/extension/javadir-context.xml`.

-        >**Important:** When deploying a Java-backed web script to the Alfresco Content Services server, you must restart the server to fully register the web script.
+        >**Important:** When deploying a Java-backed web script to the Content Services server, you must restart the server to fully register the web script.

 3. In Share, create a folder test under the Repository root.